EastmanJian/delightalk/README.md

 - Configurable for site name, and the number of historical comments to be retrieved
 - Support user named or ananymous comments
 - Logged user IP
-- You can setup and extend data storage with other DBMS **Up coming features**
+- You can setup and extend data storage with other DBMS

+**Up coming features**
 - Emoji
 - Agree or disagree a comment
 - User location identified by IP
--
+- Incrementally read more historical comments
+- Configurable placeholder texts, random pickup if more than one placeholder texts.
+- Slim plugin scripts by providing more default configurations
+- Management Console to deal with site comments.

 How to plug Delightalk into your website?
 -----------------------------------------